ljyloo/LevelDb2Avnil/README.md

 ## Known Issues:

-- block light and sky light will always be 15 (Still don't know how to get the data from Mojang's LevelDB database so I just set it 15)
+- Block light and sky light will always be 15 (Still don't know how to get the data from Mojang's LevelDB database so I just set it 15)
 - No entities
 - Player will not spawn at the same coordinate like before
 - Items in the chest will disappear